Southeast Alaska Conservation Council is hiring!

 Our city is famous for its rainy and sometimes gray coastal climate, and is only accessible by air travel or the state ferry system, which are considerations for those contemplating a relocation from the Lower 48.

 .
-Please put ‘Job Application - Communications’ and your last name in the email subject line.
+Please put ‘Job Application –Science and Policy Director’ and your last name in the email subject line.
+Applicants chosen for a second interview will be asked to provide three professional references.